-One of the most important components of your financial situation is the money you keep in savings.
+One of the most important components of your financial situation is the amount of money you have in savings.

-From providing security in times of financial uncertainty, to helping you pay for emergency expenses, maintaining a good amount of savings is critical to your financial well-being.
-The real question is, how much money should you keep in savings?
+From providing security in times of financial uncertainty, to helping you pay for emergency expenses, maintaining a good amount of savings is critical to your financial health.
+The real question is, how much money should you have in savings?

-At minimum, you should keep enough money in savings to cover 3 to 6 months of living expenses.
-For example, if your monthly cost of living is $3,000, then, at any one time, you should keep between $9,000 and $18,000 in your savings account.
-This is often referred to as an ‘Emergency Fund’, and is a key component of personal finance.
+At minimum, you should have enough money in savings to cover 3 to 6 months of your living expenses.
+So, if your monthly cost of living is $3,000, then you should have between $9,000 and $18,000 in savings.
+This is known as an ‘Emergency Fund’, and is an important piece of your financial well-being.

 Well, that’s exactly what I’m going to cover in the rest of this post.